 When you first contact us by phone or e-mail or stop in our Design Center, a Welling Kitchen, Bath & Floor representative will ask about the scope and timeline of your project and give you a chance to ask questions about our process, services, or your project details.
 We’ll then collect your contact information and explain next steps.
-Welling Kitchen, Bath & Floor can work closely with your builder to share information and determine who will be responsible for which aspects of your project.
+Welling Kitchen, Bath & Floor has a great working relationship with several area builders.
+If your builder is someone that we have a working relationship with, Welling Kitchen, Bath & Floor can work closely with your builder to share information and determine who will be responsible for which aspects of your project.

 Depending on the quantity and nature of our design team’s active projects, your project will likely be put onto a design waiting list, in which case we’ll tell you our best guess for when a designer will be ready to start working with you.
 After your conversation, the Welling Kitchen, Bath & Floor Representative will send you a follow-up e-mail and your homework.